WorldOfZero/dotcom/web/content/videos/creating-a-stepped-gradient-shader-in-unity.md

 {{% youtube id="_CNfrFk7r98" %}}

 Let's build a stepped gradient in Unity!
-This a form of gradient with hard transitions between the different keyframes in the gradient which creates clear blocks of color like you might see on a flag or logo.
+This is a form of gradient with hard transitions between the different keyframes in the gradient which creates clear blocks of color like you might see on a flag or logo.
 To do this we'll take advantage of the `lerp` and `step` function.

 The `lerp(x, y, s)` function takes 3 arguments and standards for linear interpolation.
 This means a constant transition occurs between the left-hand side (`x`) and right-hand side (`y`) as the value (`s`) moves between 0 and 1.
 For example: `lerp(0, 10, 0.5)` will return `5`.